Introduction

 The Clipper performs a geometric clipping operation (sometimes called a cookie-cutter).
 Most geometry types can be clipped by an area, and some may also be clipped by a solid.
 The following examples demonstrate the Multiple Clippers, Clippers Arrive First, and Overlapping Clipper parameters.
 See the Additional Resources at the end of the article for more Clipper tutorials.

-The Clipper takes a number of clip boundaries (Clipper input port) and a number of features to be clipped (Candidate [2022.0+] / Clippee input port).
-Then the output is split into four output types (previously three output types in FME 2021.2 or prior):
+The Clipper takes a number of clip boundaries (Clipper input port) and a number of features to be clipped.
+Then the output is split into four output types:

-• Remnants: New for 2022.0, outputs features that are zero-width or nearly zero-width, that have no area, such as a zero-width spike.
+- Remnants: Outputs features that are zero-width or nearly zero-width, that have no area, such as a zero-width spike.

-• <Rejected>: Controlled by the “Invalid Parts Handling” parameter.
-This parameter controls the behavior of rejected features such as aggregate and multi geometries that contain features that are invalid for clipping (such as null geometries).
-These geometries without a spatial location can neither be classified as inside nor outside.
-Use this parameter to decide if you only want to reject the invalid parts or reject the entire feature.
+- <Rejected>: Controlled by the “Invalid Parts Handling” parameter.
+This parameter controls the behavior of rejected features, such as aggregate and multi geometries that contain features that are invalid for clipping (such as null geometries).
+These geometries without a spatial location cannot be classified as inside or outside.
+Use this parameter to decide whether to reject only the invalid parts or the entire feature.

 Examples